Raymonde Saint-Germain

 Raymonde Saint-Germain (born October 7, 1951) is a Canadian public servant and an independent member of the Senate of Canada.
 At the time of her appointment, Saint Germain was the Quebec ombudsperson.
 She was nominated for appointment to the Senate on November 2, 2016, by Prime Minister Justin Trudeau.
 Saint-Germain assumed her office on November 25, 2016.
-Since January 1, 2022, Senator Saint-Germain has been elected Facilitator of the Independent Senators Group (ISG) in the Senate of Canada.
+From 2022 to 2026, Senator Saint-Germain served as Facilitator of the Independent Senators Group (ISG) in the Senate of Canada.

 Education

 In 1973, she obtained a bachelor's degree in journalism and information from Laval University.
 She then continued her studies in 1983 at the National School of Public Administration (ENAP), in the Master's program in International Management.
 Saint-Germain also holds a Certificate for Ombudsman at the Osgoode Hall Law School of York University.